Why OKR Engagement Fades After Adoption (Free Checklist)

 4. Share Ownership and Visibility

-Visibility is the second half of the equation.
+Visibility is the second half.
 Post OKR updates in Slack.
 Share progress in your weekly all-hands.
 Show dashboards during sprint reviews.
 The more visible the goals are, the more likely people are to care about them.
+When everyone knows what matters and who's responsible, OKRs stop being a management tool and start becoming part of how the team operates.

 5. Celebrate Progress and Learning